The Norwegian government is taking some big steps on climate, but it still has a way to go.

-We rate Norway’s currently implemented policies “Highly insufficient” - emissions are projected to decrease by only 7% in 2030—a far cry from its 2030 NDC target of “at least 40%” below 1990 levels.
+As the Climate Action Tracker rates the impact of domestic action, we rate Norway’s currently implemented policies as “Highly insufficient.”
 Norway’s currently implemented policies are not consistent with the Paris Agreement, and are instead consistent with warming between 3°C and 4°C if all others followed a similar level of ambition.

-We rate Norway’s unconditional NDC “Insufficient,” and hence not consistent with limiting warming below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
-If unconditional, we would rate the climate neutrality goal by 2030 “2° Paris compatible.”
+We rate Norway’s unconditional NDC “Insufficient,” and not consistent with limiting warming below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
+If unconditional, we would rate the climate neutrality goal by 2030 “2°C compatible.”